Civic religious literacy in Canada is an understanding of religious literacy that is grounded on civic purposes in Canada.

 Civic religious literacy in Canada includes:

-1. Understanding the internal diversity within worldview groups;
+- Understanding the internal diversity within religious, spiritual, and secular worldviews and groups;

-2. Understanding the external diversity across worldview groups;
+- Understanding the external diversity across religious, spiritual, and secular worldviews and groups;

-3. Recognizing the influence that socio-cultural, political, and economic aspects of society have on worldview groups, and vice versa, in the past and present;
+- Recognizing the influence that socio-cultural, political, and economic aspects of society have on religious, spiritual, and secular worldview groups, and vice versa, in the past and present;

-4. Recognizing the need to include religious, spiritual, and non-religious worldviews in the full conversation;
+- Recognizing the need to include religious, spiritual, and secular worldviews in the full conversation;

-5. Recognizing that worldviews hold a significant personal meaning to the religious, spiritual, and non-religiously affiliated individuals.
+- Recognizing that worldviews hold a significant personal meaning to the religious, spiritual, and secular individuals.
 This leads us to discuss these worldviews from an individual or community’s distinct lens and not from the worldview of another person/group, and know that individuals who share the same worldview may have diverse beliefs, expressions, interpretations, and terminology to describe it based on a number of factors (such as personal circumstance, place, political context, etc.).

-To learn more about religious literacy in Canada, please email info@ccrl-clrc.ca, or read about it in our publication below.
+To learn more about religious literacy in Canada, please email info@ccrl-clrc.ca, or read about it in our article and other publications.
 CCRL’s approach to civic religious literacy is heavily informed by the work of the scholars listed at the bottom of this page.

 References: